iancze/iancze.github.io/content/people/index.md

       stage: prof
       src: Ian_Czekala.jpeg
       blurb: Ian is an assistant professor in the [Astronomy and Astrophysics department](https://science.psu.edu/astro) at Pennsylvania State University and leader of the Czekala research group.
 Ian is also a Co-Hire of PSU's [Institute for Computational and Data Sciences](https://www.icds.psu.edu/).
 He is broadly interested in star and planet formation, machine learning, and Bayesian inference for astrophysics.
+    - name: Jeff Jennings
+      stage: postdoc
+      src: Jeff_Jennings.jpeg
+      blurb: Jeff is an Eberly Research Fellow postdoc in the Astronomy and Astrophysics department at Pennsylvania State University.
+He focuses on protoplanetary disk science and statistical techniques for data analysis, including applications to image synthesis for astronomical interferometry.
     - name : Brianna Zawadzki
       stage: grad
       src: Brianna_Zawadzki.png